iecya/scheduler/README.md

 ```
 lein run <time>
 ```
-The last command will start the application and allow the user to manually input Cron schedules; to exit the application just input `exit`
+The last command will start the application and allow the user to manually input Cron schedules; to exit the application just input `exit` or press `CTRL + C`

 ### Tests

 It is possible to test the application against custom inputs.
-To do so, create a file in `resources/inputs` with the `input` word in the name, containing a time input in the first line (in the HH:MM format), followed by a list of Cron schedules; then create a file in the `resources/outputs` with a name matching the correspondent input file (just replace `input` with `output`) containing a list of expected output.
+To do so, create a file in `resources/inputs` with the `input` word in the name, containing a time input in the first line, followed by a list of Cron schedules; then create a file in the `resources/outputs` with a name matching the correspondent input file (just replace `input` with `output`) containing a list of expected output.
 Formats and examples below:

 Time format